Till-Until | Commonly Confused Words

 Ways to tell them apart:

-Until is the more traditional form and often preferred in formal writing.
+• Until is the longer, more formal version.